-OCtech has had a long-standing relationship with South Carolina Electric & Gas (SCE&G).
-The company's Fossil / Hydro Training Center is located on the OCtech campus.
+OCtech has had a long-standing relationship with Dominion Energy (formerly SCE&G).
+The company's Fossil / Hydro Training Center takes place on the OCtech campus.

-This partnership has been further enhanced as SCE&G is now a National Center for Construction Education and Research (NCCER) Accredited Training Sponsor (ATS).
-SCE&G has sponsored OCtech as an NCCER Accredited Training and Education Facility (ATEF).
-SCE&G and OCtech are also participating in NCCER's National Craft Assessment and Certification Program with the company as an Accredited Assessment Center and the College as an Authorized Assessment Site.
+Dominion Energy is a National Center for Construction Education and Research (NCCER) Accredited Training Sponsor (ATS).
+The Dominion Energy ATS sponsors OCtech's NCCER Accredited Training and Education Facility (ATEF) and Accredited Assessment Center (AAC).
+This collaboration allows the college to train and assess craft professionals in many regions of the state.
 National Certification Training Programs